MimIR 0.1

 }

-// def must match as a core::wrap - otherwise, asserts
+// def must match core::wrap - otherwise, this asserts

-// def must match as a core::wrap::add - otherwise, asserts
+// def must match core::wrap::add - otherwise, this asserts

 auto add = Axm::as(core::wrap::add, def);